Wernher von Braun: Membership in the Allgemeine-SS

 Von Braun joined the SS horseback riding school on 1 November 1933 as an SS-Anwärter.
 He left the following year.
 In 1940, von Braun joined the SS and was given the rank of Untersturmführer in the Allgemeine-SS and issued membership number 185,068.
 In 1947, he gave the U.S. War Department this explanation:

-When shown a picture of himself standing behind Himmler, von Braun claimed to have worn the SS uniform only that one time, but in 2002 a former SS officer at Peenemünde told the BBC that von Braun had regularly worn the SS uniform to official meetings.
+When shown a picture of himself standing behind Himmler, von Braun said that he had only worn the SS uniform that one time, but in 2002 a former SS officer at Peenemünde told the BBC that von Braun had regularly worn the SS uniform to official meetings.
 He began as an Untersturmführer (Second lieutenant) and was promoted three times by Himmler, the last time in June 1943 to SS-Sturmbannführer (Major).
-Von Braun later claimed that these were simply technical promotions received each year regularly by mail.
+Von Braun later stated that these were simply technical promotions received each year regularly by mail.

 Work under Nazi regime

-In 1932, Von Braun received a Bachelor of Science Degree in Mechanical Engineering from the Institute of Technology in Berlin, Germany.
-During a period in 1931, Von Braun attended the Technical Institute in Switzerland.
-During this time in Switzerland, Von Braun assisted Professor Hermann Oberth in writing a book concerning the possibilities of creating and manufacturing liquid-propellant rockets.
-Shortly after this, Von Braun founded his own private rocket development business in Berlin, through which made the first rocket fired by gasoline and liquid oxygen.
+In 1932, von Braun received a Bachelor of Science Degree in Mechanical Engineering from Technische Hochschule Berlin (now Technische Universität Berlin), Germany.
+During a period in 1931, von Braun attended the ETH Zürich in Switzerland.
+During this time in Switzerland, von Braun assisted Professor Hermann Oberth in writing a book concerning the possibilities of creating and manufacturing liquid-propellant rockets.
+Shortly after this, von Braun founded his own private rocket development business in Berlin, and through which he made the first rocket fired by gasoline and liquid oxygen.

-In 1932, having caught wind of von Braun's rocket business, the German Army connected with Von Braun to pursue basic missile research and weather data experimentation.
-Von Braun said that the German Government financed the development of test stands and facilities for experimentation in Darmstadt, Germany.
-In 1939, Von Braun was appointed a technical advisor at Peenemunde Proving Ground on the Baltic Sea.
+In 1932, having caught wind of von Braun's rocket business, the German Army connected with von Braun to pursue basic missile research and weather data experimentation.
+Von Braun said that the German government financed the development of test stands and facilities for experimentation in Darmstadt, Germany.
+In 1939, von Braun was appointed a technical advisor at Peenemünde Army Research Center on the Baltic Sea.

 In 1933, von Braun was working on his creative doctorate when the Nazi Party came to power in a coalition government in Germany; rocketry was almost immediately moved onto the national agenda.
 An artillery captain, Walter Dornberger, arranged an Ordnance Department research grant for von Braun, who then worked next to Dornberger's existing solid-fuel rocket test site at Kummersdorf.

-Von Braun was awarded a Doctorate of Philosophy in physics (aerospace engineering) on 27 July 1934, from the University of Berlin for a thesis entitled "About Combustion Tests"; his doctoral supervisor was Erich Schumann.
-However, this thesis was only the public part of von Braun's work.
-His actual full thesis, Construction, Theoretical, and Experimental Solution to the Problem of the Liquid Propellant Rocket (dated 16 April 1934) was kept classified by the German army, and was not published until 1960.
-By the end of 1934, his group had successfully launched two liquid fuel rockets that rose to heights of 2.2 and 3.5 km.
+Von Braun received his doctorate in physics (aerospace engineering) on 27 July 1934, from the University of Berlin for a thesis titled "About Combustion Tests."
+His doctoral supervisor was Erich Schumann.
+However, this thesis represented only the public aspect of von Braun's work.
+His actual thesis, entitled "Construction, Theoretical, and Experimental Solution to the Problem of the Liquid Propellant Rocket" (dated 16 April 1934), detailed the construction and design of the A2 rocket.
+It remained classified by the German army until its publication in 1960.
+By the end of 1934, his group had successfully launched two liquid fuel A2 rockets that rose to heights of 2.2 and 3.5 km.